top of page

 Satan

-We believe that Satan is a real, created being, a fallen angel, the author of sin, and the cause of man's Fall, and further, he is the open and declared enemy of God and man, and shall be eternally punished in the Lake of Fire.
-We believe that when Satan fell, he retained all of his power, and he uses demons, fallen angels, the unsaved, and carnal Christians to implement his power.
+We believe that Satan is a real, created being, a fallen angel and the author of sin.
+Under the permission of God, he deceptively led our first parents into transgression, thereby accomplishing their moral fall and subjecting them and their posterity to a world system that is under his control.
+He is the open and declared enemy of God and mankind, and shall be eternally punished in the lake of fire.
 (Job 1:6-7; Isaiah 14:12-17; Ezekiel 28:12-19; Matt.
 4:2-11, 25:41; Eph.
-6:11-12; James 4:7; I Peter 5:8; Rev. 20:10)
+6:11-12; James 4:7; 1 Peter 5:8; Rev. 20:10)

 mankind

 We believe that mankind was created in the image and likeness of God as male and female.
-These two distinct, complementary genders together reflect the image and nature of God.
+These two distinct, complementary sexes, each individually and together in relationship, reflect the image and nature of God.
 We believe that marriage is the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture.
-We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other.
-(Genesis 1:26-27; I Cor.
-6:9-10, 18; 7:2-5; Hebrews 13:4).
-We believe that in Adam's sin all subsequent mankind became tainted with sin (Romans 5:12).
-The result is that all people are sinners by nature and by practice, eternally condemned apart from the salvation and grace of God.
-(Genesis 3:20-24; Romans 1:18-3:23, 5:12, 6:23)
+We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other (Gen. 1:26-27; 2:18-25; 1 Cor.
+6:9-10, 18; 7:2-5; Heb.
+13:4).

 salvation